Sources acquisition and classification of Data

 Secondary data is the data that has been already collected by and readily available from other sources.
 When we use Statistical Method with Primary Data from another purpose for our purpose we refer to it as Secondary Data.
-It means that one purposes Primary Data is another purposes Secondary Data.
+It means that one purpose Primary Data is another purpose Secondary Data.
 So that secondary data is data that is being reused.
 Such data are more quickly obtainable than the primary data.

 - These secondary data may be obtained from many sources, including literature, industry surveys, compilations from computerized databases and information systems, and computerized or mathematical models of environmental processes.

-Data is one of the most important and vital aspect of any research studies.
+Data is one of the most important and vital aspects of any research studies.
 Researchers conducted in different fields of study can be different in methodology but every research is based on data which is analyzed and interpreted to get information.
 Data is the basic unit in statistical studies.
 Statistical information like census, population variables, health statistics, and road accidents records are all developed from data.

 There are two sources of data collection techniques.
 Primary and Secondary data collection techniques, Primary data collection uses surveys, experiments or direct observations.

-Secondary data collection may be conducted by collecting information from a diverse source of documents or electronically stored information, census and market studies are examples of a common sources of secondary data.
+Secondary data collection may be conducted by collecting information from a diverse source of documents or electronically stored information, census and market studies are examples of common sources of secondary data.
 This is also referred to as “data mining.”

 - Observations can be done while letting the observing person know that he is being observed or without letting him know.
-Observations can also be made in natural settings as well as in artificially created environment.
+Observations can also be made in natural settings as well as in the artificially created environment.